novalug/novalug_zola/content/presentations/2025_december_20.md

 What is a Geek-a-thon?

+* Geek Meme Contest: send us your memes ahead of time, and we'll see which are the funniest
 * Lightning Talks: come give a quick talk about something interesting
-* Geek Meme Contest: send us your memes ahead of time, and we'll see which are the funniest
 * Hack-fest: have some hardware you want to show off or need help with... bring it!
+* Gear-swap: bring gear you want to swap with others or just give away.
+To bring gear into the office, it must be 30lbs or lighter and fit through a person-sized door.
+Exchanges of larger gear can be accommodated in the parking lot.

 _Meeting Details:_
 * When: 20 December 2025, 10am to Noon